You are here

 - with approximately one year of on-the-job experience,

 - who have minimal experience working with budgets for sponsored research proposals,

 - who are proficient using Microsoft Excel.

-The Advanced Budgeting series is intended for intermediate research administrators with approximately two or more years of on-the-job experience.
+The Advanced Budgeting-DoD course is intended for intermediate research administrators with approximately two or more years of on-the-job experience.
 The DoD Budgets class in the Advanced Budgeting series will provide research administrators (RAs) with a hands-on, experiential class covering real-life scenarios encountered by RAs in their work, including:

 - common DoD budget attributes,